cc-daveloper/mist.io_mist-cloudify-example/README.md

 ```

-This will take a few minutes (eg 10 minutes on AWS Ireland).
+This will take a few minutes (eg 10 minutes on AWS Ireland) and will create the two nodes and setup the kubernetes cluster.

 You can visit [mist.io machines page](https://mist.io/#/machines) to see the machines GigaDemoMaster and GigaDemoFirstWorker (if you used the default names on inputs/mist.yaml) have been created and click on them to view the logs if the scripts are running.